k-vikram/k-vikram/README.md

 ## स्वागतम / Welcome !!

 My name is Vikram.
 I am a simple guy who likes to make new things and collaborate with people.
-By profession, I am a `UI Developer` and I develop stuff mostly in 👨🏻‍💻 `React, JS, HTML, CSS, SCSS` 👨🏻‍💻 for now.
+By profession, I am a `UI Developer` and I develop stuff mostly in 👨🏻‍💻 `React, JS, HTML, CSS, SCSS, Redux and other React Eco-System etc.` 👨🏻‍💻 for now.
 I also enjoy learning new technologies to explore its new possibilities.

 🤝 I am always open to collaborations on interesting projects. 🤝